agostof/BrAPI-FastAPI/server/README.md

 On that note, [main.py](../brapi_v2/main.py) has other settings worth checking like, [CORS](https://fastapi.tiangolo.com/tutorial/cors/)(Cross-Origin Resource Sharing), application root-level endpoints among others, please take a look.

 ## What is left?
-Now you have enough information to start filling any of the server stubs that you need.
+Now you have enough information to start implenting any of the server stubs that you need.
 Things like security and databases connectivity (e.g. [SQLAlchemy](https://www.sqlalchemy.org/)) will be needed but are beyond the scope of this document.
 Consult the [FastAPI](https://fastapi.tiangolo.com/) documentation for details about which options are available to address these concerns.